(A revised version, adopted 11/12/2000 and amended 9/12/2015 and 11/14/2017)

 - Article VII: ELECTION OF OFFICERS.

 The officers shall be elected from among the membership by regular members in good standing, by a majority of those voting.
 Each officer's term shall begin immediately after the annual meeting following the elections and shall continue for two years.
 Officers may serve more than one two-year term, either consecutively or after a break in service, provided they are properly elected to each term.
 A Nominating Committee consisting of representatives from diverse disciplines shall be proposed by the Executive Council at the annual meeting preceding the election, and shall be approved by a majority vote of the regular membership who are in attendance at the Annual Business Meeting.
-The Nominating Committee shall solicit from the regular members nominations for officers of the Association and circulate the proposed slate to the membership no later than May 1.
-The election shall be held by mail ballot, with the exception that those members residing outside the United States and Canada may vote by e-mail ballot.
+The Nominating Committee shall solicit from the regular members nominations for officers of the Association and circulate the proposed slate to the membership no later than May 1st.
+The election shall be held via electronic vote.
 All ballots shall be sent to either the Chair or another appointed member of the Nominating Committee, who shall be responsible for counting and announcing the votes.
 Ballots shall be sent to the membership by August 1 and returned to the Nominating Committee by October 1.
 In the event that one or more of the positions on the Executive Council becomes vacant, the Executive Council shall be empowered to appoint an acting officer to serve until a regular officer can be elected by authorized procedures.

 - Article VIII: PUBLICATIONS.

-In addition to the Newsletter, to be published at least two times a year, there may be occasional published papers.
-The Executive Council shall appoint a member to compile and distribute the Newsletter.
-This Newsletter Editor shall serve at the pleasure of the Executive Council.
-Expenditures for published materials other than the Newsletter must be approved in advance by the Executive Council.
+An online Journal is to be published once a year.
+The Executive Council shall appoint a member to oversee administrative matters related to the Journal, compile articles and other materials, and distribute the Journal.
+This Journal Editor shall serve at the pleasure of the Executive Council, and may appoint other members to serve on an editorial committee for the journal.
+Expenditures for published materials other than the Journal must be approved in advance by the Executive Council.
+(Amended 9/12/2015)

 - Article IX: AMENDMENTS.

 Amendments to the Constitution must receive a two-thirds majority of members voting in order to be adopted.
-Votes shall be conducted by mail ballot, with the exception that those members residing outside the United States and Canada may vote by e-mail ballot.
-All ballots shall be sent to the Chair of the Constitution Committee, who shall be responsible for counting and announcing the votes.
-Amendments may be proposed at meetings by a quorum of those present, or by mail by petitions to the Secretary-Treasurer containing the names of at least ten members.
+Votes shall be conducted by electronic ballot and the Chair of the Constitution Committee will be responsible for counting and announcing the votes.
+Amendments may be proposed at meetings by a quorum of those present, or by e-mail by petitions to the Secretary-Treasurer containing the names of at least ten members.
 Only members who are of at least one year's standing, in good standing, and not in arrears in dues payments shall be eligible to propose or vote on amendments.

 - Article X: PARLIAMENTARY AUTHORITY.